SteveBurkert/firebase-dynamic-link-issue-example/README.md

 `adb logcat -v time -s FA FA-SVC`

-Next Step is ti open the application using the dynamic link `https://repoexmaple.page.link/test`
+Next Step is to open the application using the dynamic link `https://repoexmaple.page.link/test` <-

 `dynamic_link_first_open` will get logged or not (Logged when a user opens the app for the first time via a Dynamic Link.)